How to Clean Pool Cartridge Filters - Complete Guide

 - Turn off pool pump and filtration system - Never remove cartridges while system is running

-- Remove filter housing lid or clamp - Follow manufacturer's specific instructions for your filter system
+- Remove filter housing lid or clamp - Always consult manufacturer's specific cleaning instructions first, as they may override these general procedures

 - Carefully lift out cartridge filters - Note orientation for proper reinstallation